tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 First, the list is ordered.
 Preprocessing takes the *first* of those attributes it finds. `status` is first and `level` is third, so if both are present, `level` is never consulted.

 Second, unrecognized values don't fail, they become INFO.
 From the [Log Status Remapper docs](https://docs.datadoghq.com/logs/log_configuration/processors/log_status_remapper/), integers 0 through 7 map to Syslog severities, and "All others map to info (6)."
 Note that this is different from the attribute being missing.
 A missing `status` means the search continues down the list to `severity`, then `level`.
 A `status` that's present but holds a value Datadog can't read ends the search right there, at INFO.
-No error, no fallback, and no indication anywhere that Datadog looked at your value and didn't understand it.
+You get no error and no fallback, and nothing anywhere tells you Datadog looked at your value and didn't understand it.

 ### The actual root cause